 Mother’s Day is around the corner and it is one of the most popular days of the year for the flower industry.
-According to an annual survey by the National Retail Federation, U.S. consumers plan to spend $2.6 billion on flowers just this year on Mother’s Day.
-When this much money is on the line, it is crucial for flower companies to have control over their supply chain and deliver flowers on time and in the best condition.
+It is crucial for flower companies to have control over their supply chain and deliver flowers on time and in the best condition.

 The flower industry cold supply chain is complicated and relies heavily on everything going smoothly.
 Flowers are often grown in places like Colombia and then have to travel by plane to the United States, go through customs, and then get sent to a refrigerated warehouse before even reaching a flower shop, grocery store or the end consumer.
 This process leaves a lot of room for error since flowers are so delicate and rely on being stored at the right temperature at all times.

 Location in The Supply Chain